Find my favorite kitchen utensils and appliances! I use most of these everyday! ❤️

 Soehnle Attraction Professional Kitchen Scale : I love measuring things.
 With this digital kitchen scale, I am able to measure my cooking ingredients accurately.
 It can measure weight and volume.
 You can also measure in grams or ounces.

-OXO Good Grips Large Silicone Flexible Turner : I think this is one of the best spatulas I’ve tried so far and it’s particularly great when flipping (Korean) pancakes.
+OXO Good Grips Large Silicone Flexible Turner : I think this is one of the best spatulas I’ve tried so far (particularly for non-stick pans) and it’s great when flipping (Korean) pancakes.
 It’s flexible and can support reasonably heavy pancakes such as Korean seafood pancakes (Haemul Pajeon).
-It’s also suitable for non-stick pan surfaces.

 9. Measuring spoons